hfp/libxs/documentation/libxs_aux.md

 size_t libxs_get_scratch_limit(void);
 ```

 By establishing a pool of "temporary" memory, the cost of repeated allocation and deallocation cycles is avoided when the watermark is reached.
-The scratch memory is scope-oriented, and supports only a limited number of pools for buffers of different life-time.
+The scratch memory is scope-oriented and supports only a limited number of pools for buffers of different life-time.
 The [verbose mode](index.md#verbose-mode) with a verbosity level of at least two (LIBXS_VERBOSE=2) shows some statistics about the populated scratch memory.

 ```bash
 Scratch: 173 MB (mallocs=5, pools=1)